Hedy88/BojanSocial/README.md

+## This repo contains the old code for bojanSocial.

+Don't execpt any updates or support for this.
+It sucks anyway

+---

 # bojan social
 ## THIS IS A WORK IN PROGRESS.

-the social media site for all bojans. [trello](https://trello.com/b/czvL0hZJ/bojansocial-development)
+the social media site for all bojans.